palak583/Python-Calculator/README.md

 My first python project
-Features :
+ ## Features :
-Addition
+ - Addition
-Subtraction
+ - Subtraction
-Multiplication
+ - Multiplication
-Division
+ - Division

-Made by Palak
+## Technologies used

+- Python
+-
+## Contribution

+If you like this project don't forget to star the repository!